MercuriusXeno/dbiScripts/README.md

 Feel free to make suggestions, but understand that this is generally tuned to my preferences.
 If you disagree with my params and can't compel me to change it, feel free to modify it to your preference!

+####Reach me if you have questions or need help installing, or to offer suggestions and feature requests.
+You can also email me at x3n0ph0b3@yahoo.com or send me a DM on github [link is in the repo] or twitter [@x3n0ph0b3x].
+My characters on the MUD are:
+	* Mako
+	* Rhozo
+	* Garm
+	* Edolus
+	* Hagane
+	* Fosmos
+	* Frisk
+	* Grue